erikschlegel/RxBingServices/README.md

 | orberByClause | <code>string</code> | IsWheelchairAccessible | No | The Odata order by clause for the bing spatial data query|None
 | top | <code>int</code> | 10 | No | Sets the max returned allowable results|20
 | radius | <code>int</code> | 1 | Yes | Spatial data filter radius(in kilometers)|None

+#### BingServices.fromResponseToSpatialEntities(response)
+Function to convert response to a structured Data Contract array.
+You can then use Rx.Observable.from to convert the response items to a structured data stream.
+The response data contract depends on the spatial data source you're requesting.
+You can even create your own spatial data source, and customize the geo-tagged schema.
+For more details on creating/publishing your own custom data source or the Microsoft supported public data sources check out https://msdn.microsoft.com/en-us/library/hh478189.aspx